Find a Training

-All PDF Research Advocates work closely with fellow advocates, PDF staff and local institutions to find ways to advance Parkinson's research and speed new treatments.
+All PDF Research Advocates work closely with fellow advocates, PDF staff and local institutions to find ways to change research.
 Research Advocates also receive continuing support, education and networking opportunities.

 What will you need to prepare to apply to one of PDF's Learning Institutes?